trasukg/utils-for-aprs/README.md

 to serialport, but serialport's move from 4.x to 5.x (7.x is current) had breaking changes to the interface that will take some time to adopt.
+2.2.9 - Fixed a framing error that caused some transmitted frames to not be recognized by the receiving device.